ploomber/sql/course-material/interactive-queries-and-parameterization/parameterize-sql-queries.md

 We'll finish off this section by showing you how you can generate multiple tables dynamically.

-Your task now is to create separate tables for each department.
+Your task now is to create separate tables for each job.
 This can easily be accomplished using a loop and variable expansion:

 ```{code-cell} ipython3
 jobs = ["services", "management"]